Jean-Michel Jarre: 2000s

 In 2001, he released Interior Music, an album of 1,000 copies created for use by the Danish audio-visual company Bang & Olufsen stores.
 The album consists of two long-form pieces: "Bonjour Hello", is a 25 minute audio collage of sounds with voices saying short sentences in French, English and Danish.
 The second piece, "Whispers of Life", is an instrumental version of the first, with the voices removed.

-The same year he composed, with Francis Rimbert arrangements, the music for the short-lived French channel Match TV.} On 7 September 2002, Jarre held a very wet and muddy concert at the Gammel Vrå Enge near the city of Aalborg in Denmark, with 40,000 spectators (including 5,000 VIPs).
+In 2001 he composed, with Francis Rimbert arrangements, the music for the short-lived French channel Match TV.
+On 7 September 2002, Jarre held a very wet and muddy concert at the Gammel Vrå Enge near the city of Aalborg in Denmark, with 40,000 spectators (including 5,000 VIPs).
 Danish band Safri Duo featured on the track "Aero", which in fact was Bourges 2 from the performance earlier that year, and Rendez-Vous 4.
 The concert was broadcast live on various TV stations around the world and a shortened one-hour version was made available for rebroadcast.

 By no fault of Jarre, due to 22 millimeters of rain and lack of proper preparation for and execution of the event, it took several hours for all people to be able to leave the area, and many cars were stuck until the next day.
-The problems subsequently became a big issue in Danish media, since, had there been an accident, it would be extremely difficult for help to get to the location.
+The problems became a big issue in Danish media, since, had there been an accident, it would be extremely difficult for help to get to the location.
 Two years previously, nine people were killed at Roskilde Festival, which had brought focus on security at large concerts.
 Preparations for AERO were later proven to have been lacking, and the police investigation concluded, in part, that permission for the concert should not have been granted.
 Reactions from spectators were mixed, some claiming it was unsafe, and others saying it was a case of overreacting.

 A concert in September of that same year at a wind farm near Aalborg in Denmark proved problematic when 22 mm of rain fell on the venue, causing long delays for spectators.
 It also marked a change in direction in Jarre's live concerts; from Rendez-vous Houston onwards he had been accompanied by a full complement of live musicians, but at Aalborg he was accompanied only by Francis Rimbert, and having guests like the Klarup Girls Choir, Safri Duo and the Aalborg Symphonic Orchestra.

 In 2003 he released Geometry of Love on Warner Music label, it was commissioned by Jean-Roch as soundtrack for his 'V.I.P.
 Room' nightclub in France.
 The physical CD was a long time out of print, but in 2018 remastered reissue was released on CD again.
 The album cover is a pixelated and turned counter-clockwise photo of Jarre's girlfriend at the time, Isabelle Adjani.